cm0x4D/git-introduction/README.md

 # git-introduction

-This is a very simple git intröduction exercise.
+This is a very simple git intrduction exercise.